 James J. Brosnahan is a senior partner at Morrison & Foerster in San Francisco.
 Mr. Brosnahan received his B.S.B.A. degree in 1956 from Boston College and went on to attend Harvard Law School, earning his LL.B. degree in 1959.
-Mr. Brosnahan has 50 years of expertise in both civil and criminal trial work and has tried more than 140 jury cases to verdict.
+Mr. Brosnahan has 50 years of expertise in both civil and criminal trial work and has tried more than 140 jury cases to verdict and won over 90 percent of his cases.
 He has argued twice in the United States Supreme Court.
+In 2012 Mr. Brosnahan received a Lifetime Achievement Award from The American Lawyer magazine.